NigelFinegan5p/project-3/README.md

 Step.3 Enter delivery address<p></p>
 Step.4 Enter Phone Number<p></p>
 Step.5 Enter Number of clubs to order<p></p>
-Step.6 What clubs would you like to order<p></p>
+Step.6 Enter what clubs would you like to order<p></p>
 Step.7 Enter the number of sets you want to order<p></p>
-Step.8 Based on selection order total is displayed with price and customer details<p></p>
+Step.8 Based on selection the order total is displayed with price and customer details<p></p>
 <p></p>
 <p></p>
 <p></p>